-Beginner’s Guide to the Florida Keys Highway (Overseas Highway)
+Beginner’s Guide to Driving the Florida Keys Highway

 The Florida Keys Highway is one of the most iconic road trips in the United States, and hands down one of the most fun to drive!
 Known as the Overseas Highway, this 113-mile stretch of U.S. Route 1 hops across a chain of tropical islands, linking mainland Florida to Key West with a mix of jaw-dropping views, beach-town charm, and plenty of key lime pie.